 The following are the parts included in the HVAC system:

 Thermostat: The thermostat is the part of the system that users interact with.
-It is usually fitted prominently on an easily accessible wall and may be programmed automatically or adjusted manually to maintain the desired temperature in the room.
+It is usually fitted prominently on an easily accessible wall and maybe programmed automatically or adjusted manually to maintain the desired temperature in the room.
 Once the ambient temperature gets overly hot or cold, the thermostat will prompt the heat exchanger or the evaporator coil-condensing unit combo to start delivering warmed or cooled air as required.

 Furnace: The furnace is a crucial component of the HVAC system.
-It is also the biggest, needing remarkable space – usually in the cellar, basement, attic or a customized closet.
+It is also the biggest, needing remarkable space – usually in the cellar, basement, attic, or a customized closet.
 It heats the supplied air that will be delivered to different parts of the house through the ductwork.
-Furnaces use various heat sources – combustion (propane, coal, oil, natural gas), heat pump, resistance or solar energy.
+Furnaces use various heat sources – combustion (propane, coal, oil, natural gas), heat pump, resistance, or solar energy.

 Heat exchanger: This is in the furnace.
 The heat exchanger turns on when the thermostat activates the furnace to produce heat during winter.
-It draws in cool air, heats it and sends it back through the ducts and out the vents.
+It draws in cool air, heats it, and sends it back through the ducts and out the vents.

 That is not all…

 Evaporator coil: This has a counter function to the heat exchanger.
-Instead of heating, the evaporator coil cools the air during summer months.
+Instead of heating, the evaporator coil cools the air during the summer months.